Aayush259/debug/docs/CONCEPTS.md

 - **Role:** These logs serve as raw input for the AI analysis engine.
 They include a severity level (`info`, `warn`, `error`) and the log content itself.

 ## 5. SecretKey (Project)
-A **SecretKey** acts as the secure bridge between an external application and Zag.
+A **SecretKey** acts as the secure bridge between an external application and Krvyu.

 Additional Project Concepts:
 - **Backend naming:** `Secret Key`
 - **Frontend naming:** `Project`
-- **Active Project Gating:** To prevent misuse after plan downgrades or expirations, Zag restricts log ingestion to the oldest **N** projects (where N is the limit for the user's plan).
+- **Active Project Gating:** To prevent misuse after plan downgrades or expirations, Krvyu restricts log ingestion to the oldest **N** projects (where N is the limit for the user's plan).
 Logs sent to projects outside this "active" set are rejected with a `403 Forbidden` status.
 - **Quota Management:** Project creation is subject to plan-based limits.
 Each user account is assigned a `UserPlan` that defines the total number of projects (`totalProjects`) allowed.

 ---

 ## 6. Log Quota Management & Rotation
-The Zag platform uses a quota-based system to ensure fair resource allocation and optimal performance.
+The Krvyu platform uses a quota-based system to ensure fair resource allocation and optimal performance.

 ### A. Preserved Logs Quota
 Each user is assigned a `totalPreservedLogs` quota (stored in `UserPlan`).
 This represents the total number of log entries the platform will persist for them across all their projects.